ciesin-geospatial/TOPSTSCHOOL-climate-agriculture/README.md

-# The TOPS Training SCHOOL Porject
+# The TOPS Training SCHOOL Project
-## Module 5 Agriculture
+## Module 5 Climate & Agriculture

 Repository for the TOPS-T SCHOOL project